TanyamonSiri/Looker-Studio-Essential-Tips/text_styling_with_html/text_styling_with_html.md

 Do you ever find yourself preparing multiple decks with the *same* information, just presented differently?
 Often, scorecards and plain text in Looker Studio aren’t enough to create a polished, presentation-ready report.

-Wouldn’t it be better to have a **dynamic summary** that automatically adapts to your date range or metrics — saving you time and making your dashboards look more professional?
+Wouldn’t it be better to have a **dynamic summary** that automatically adapts to your date range or metrics?
+This will saving you time and making your dashboards look more professional.

 The good news is: you can achieve this with just a little bit of **HTML** combined with Looker Studio’s **calculated fields**.
 And don’t worry — you only need a handful of basic HTML tags to get started.